schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

 Imagine we don't trust the `Connect` actor, so we don't want to provide it with more authority than needed.
 For example, there is no point in granting it filesystem access.

-The `TCPConnection` constructor's first parameter is of the type
+The first parameter of the `TCPConnection` constructor has the type
 ```
 type TCPConnectionAuth is (AmbientAuth | NetAuth | TCPAuth | TCPConnectAuth)
 ```
-which looks like a nice hierarchy of authority, in order of decreasing privilege.
+This looks like a nice hierarchy of authority, in order of decreasing privilege.
 We can pass a reduced authority to our `Connect` actor like this:

 ```